 KPIs for Cash Management

-Not all these KPIs for Cash Management will be relevant to your organisation so review them all first and then pick the ones that are likely to reveal your problems so you can address them early.
+Not all these KPIs for Cash Management will be relevant to your organisation, or not all the time.
+Review them all first and then pick the ones that are likely to reveal your problems so you can address them early.
 Add a chart for each to your monthly report bundle.
 Alternatively, create a separate bundle if you distribute this information to a different group of people.

 KPIs for cash management are important as early warning signs of impending trouble so that you can take action while there is still time to prevent the worst.
 You can adjust KPIs to your industry needs.
 Here are a couple of articles to help you along.
 Have a read of KPIs for Retailers and KPIs for Dairy Farms.